Plan at the right scale

 Wyoming

-East-approach gateway built around Lusk, Casper, Thermopolis, and the current approach toward Yellowstone.
+East-approach gateway built around Lusk, Casper, Thermopolis, and the approach toward Yellowstone.

 Montana